brooksrog8/blog/src/posts/post3.md

 )

-GetUserGeoID is used here and passed with 0x10u (unsigned 16 in hexadecimal)
+GetUserGeoID is used here and passed with 0x10u (unsigned 16 in hex)

 Looking at the parameters for GetUserGeoID in windows documentation we can see that it is wanting the geographical nation.